openzipkin/brave/instrumentation/messaging/RATIONALE.md

 ### Isn't correlation ID the same as a message ID?
 A correlation ID is a system-wide lookup value that possibly can pass multiple steps.
 A message ID can have a scope as small as one segment (Ex. flow from producer to broker), and typically an implementation detail.
-It can bet the case that they are the same, but it is not commonly the case.
+It can be the case that they are the same, but it is not commonly the case.

 For example in MQTT, the packet ID is only valid for one segment a message takes.
 This means for the same message body, the packet ID is overwritten when passing from the producer to the eventual